Kotlin/kotlinx-atomicfu/README.md

 ## Requirements

-Starting from version `0.23.2` of the library your project is required to use:
+Starting from version `0.24.0` of the library your project is required to use:

 * Gradle `7.0` or newer

-* Kotlin `1.7.0` or newer
+* Kotlin `1.9.0` or newer

+> **Note on Kotlin version:** Currently, the `kotlinx-atomicfu` Gradle plugin only relies on the version of Kotlin Gradle Plugin (KGP) present in the user's project.
+> It's important to note this constraint if your project configures the custom Kotlin compiler version or modifies the Kotlin Native compiler version using `kotlin.native.version` property.

+>**In case, you cannot upgrade the Kotlin version to 1.9.0 or newer** in your project, you can downgrade `kotlinx-atomicfu` plugin version to `0.22.0`.
+> Please note, though, that using the latest version of the plugin and upgrading the Kotlin version is the more recommended approach.

 ## Features